motevallian/ngMidwayTester/README.md

 ## Installation

 1. run `npm install ng-midway-tester`.
+2. If using Webpack or Browserify then simply use `var ngMidwayTester = require('ng-midway-tester');`.
-2. include `./node_modules/ngMidwayTester/src/ngMidwayTester.js` into your test runner.
+3. Otherwise, include `./node_modules/ngMidwayTester/src/ngMidwayTester.js` into your test runner.

 ## Getting Started